Marc Viquez

 Capacity: 9,000

 When you think of Indiana State University, you think of Larry Bird, and rightfully so.
-He put the small school in Terre Haute, Indiana on the map in 1979 when he led the Sycamores to a 33-1 record and the NCAA Final Four, culminating in the iconic championship game against Michigan State and Magic Johnson.
+He put Terre Haute, Indiana, on the map in 1979 when he led the Sycamores to a 33-1 record and the NCAA Final Four, culminating in the iconic championship game against Michigan State and Magic Johnson.
 The canvas on which Bird and his teammates performed their magic was the Hulman Center.

-The $50 million renovations were completed in 2020 and added a new exterior facade, a glass entrance from the south end, added even/meeting space, a multi-purpose suite, and open views of the seating bowl from the concourse level.
-The biggest improvement might be the use of glass windows providing natural lighting to the building that changes the experience for fans.
+The $50 million renovations added a new exterior façade, a glass entrance from the south end, an event/meeting space, a multi-purpose suite, and open views of the seating bowl from the concourse level.
+The most impressive improvement might be the glass windows, providing natural lighting to the building that changes the experience for fans.

 Other improvements include two hanging video boards measuring more than 14 by 24 feet and two hanging boards measuring more than 9 by 16 feet.
 The $2 million scoreboard was donated by the Hulman-George family.
 There is also new seating, new banners against the upper walls, and reduced seating capacity,